Senusret III: Royal statuary

-Senusret III is well known for his distinctive statues, which are almost immediately recognizable as his.
-On them, the king is depicted at different ages and, in particular, on the aged ones he sports a strikingly somber expression: the eyes are protruding from hollow eye sockets with pouches and lines under them, the mouth and lips have a grimace of bitterness, and the ears are enormous and protruding forward.
-In sharp contrast with the even-exaggerated realism of the head and, regardless of his age, the rest of the body is idealized as forever young and muscular, in the more classical pharaonic fashion.
+Senusret III is well known for his distinctive statues.
+On them, the king is depicted at various stages of life.
+In particular, on the aged ones, he is shown with a somber expression characterized by protruding eyes, hollow sockets and pronounced lines or pouches under them.
+His mouth is rendered with a downward turn, and his ears are large and forward-facing.
+In contrast with the even-exaggerated realism of the head and, regardless of his age, the rest of the body is idealized as young and muscular, in the more classical pharaonic fashion.

 Scholars could only make assumptions about the reasons why Senusret III chose to have himself portrayed in such a unique way, and polarized on two diverging opinions.
 Some argue that Senusret wanted to be represented as a lonely and disenchanted ruler, human before divine, consumed by worries and by his responsibilities.
 At the opposite, other scholars suggested that the statues originally would convey the idea of a dreadful tyrant able to see and hear everything under his strict control.

 More recently, it has been suggested that the purpose of such peculiar portraiture was not to represent realism, but rather, to reveal the perceived nature of royal power at the time of Senusret's reign.